mineshkothari/fullstack/README.md

 ### About Fullstack

-Fullstack is an online hub bringing together web developers of all skillset and backgrounds whether they're a newbie, a hobbyist or a veteran.
+Fullstack is an online hub bringing together web developers of all skillset and backgrounds whether they're a newbie, a hobbyist or even a veteran.

 The website allows you to share knowledge through the Forum, learn how to code with our extensive Courses and becoming inspired reading through the Blogs.